Jet Skiing at the Bermuda Triangle

 Sunset Watching from the Water

 If you can’t get in on America’s Cup action you can still have some seafaring adventure.
-Every Friday evening, you can catch favorable yacht cruises aboard the UberVida, a 70-foot-long catamaran which provides its service for special events like celebratory sailing.
+Every Friday evening, you can catch favorable yacht cruises aboard the UberVida, a 70-foot-long catamaran that provides its service for special events like celebratory sailing.
 You can enjoy the view of the sunset while drinking your favorite cocktails and some hip sways.